Freddie Freeman Preview, Player Props: Dodgers vs. Braves

 Freddie Freeman At The Plate

+- Freeman has an OPS of 1.007, fueled by an OBP of .417 to go with a slugging percentage of .590.
+All three of those stats are best among Los Angeles hitters this season.

-- Among qualified batters in MLB, he ranks third in batting average, first in on-base percentage, and fourth in slugging.
+- Among qualifying hitters, he ranks third in batting average, while his on-base percentage ranks second and he is fourth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.